-The California State University 2015-16 General Education Breadth Requirements
+The California State University 2017-2018 General Education Breadth Requirements

 Transfer to the CSU system requires completion of at least 60 transferable units.
 Of these, a minimum of 30 units of General Education Breadth must be completed including area A1, A2, A3, and B4, all of which require a minimum grade of "C".
-The courses that meet CSU General Education Breadth Requirements for 2015-2016 are listed below (subject to change.)
-Consult a Counselor for further information.
+The courses that meet CSU General Education Breadth Requirements for 2017-2018 are listed.